devendranaga/programming-in-C-and-Cpp/book.md

 Copy and Paste the above program in a text editor and save it in a file called `hello_world.c`.

-The below command is used to compile the program.

 All the source code files written in C will have an extension `.c` or `.h`.

 The files with `.h` extensionn are called header files.
 Header files contain the following.